ABedmar/radon-project/README.md

 ### Gene expression analyis
 [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp) is a computational method that determines whether an a priori defined set of genes shows statistically significant, concordant differences between two biological states.
-To compare enriched gene sets acording to radon exposure we create the file containing phenotypes `phenotype_labels_ALL_c.cls`
+To compare enriched gene sets acording to radon exposure we create the file containing phenotypes `phenotype_labels_ALL_c.cls`.

 ### TMB